Lost and Paid Items Report

 - PAYING LIBRARY, BY STAT GROUP NUMBER: The statistical group or terminal number of the library where the item was paid for.
 This may or may not match the owning library.
 0 indicates an ecommerce payment for the billed item

-- PAYING PATRON: The paying patron’s record number, searchable exactly as listed in the Check Out (Circulation Desk) function in the “Key or scan patron barcode” field
+- PAYING PATRON: The paying patron’s record number, searchable in the Check Out (Circulation Desk) function in the “Key or scan patron barcode” field.
+See the Record Numbers document for details.

 - PAYMENT DATE: The date and time of payment